Continuing Education Activity

-Hyperkalemia is defined as a serum or plasma potassium level above the upper limits of normal, usually greater than 5.0 mEq/L to 5.5 mEq/L. While mild hyperkalemia is usually asymptomatic, high levels of potassium may cause life-threatening cardiac arrhythmias, muscle weakness or paralysis.
-Symptoms usually develop at levels higher levels, 6.5 mEq/L to 7 mEq/L, but the rate of change is more important than the numerical value.
+Hyperkalemia is defined as a serum or plasma potassium level above the upper limits of normal, usually greater than 5.0 mEq/L to 5.5 mEq/L. While mild hyperkalemia is usually asymptomatic, high potassium levels may cause life-threatening cardiac arrhythmias, muscle weakness, or paralysis.
+Symptoms usually develop at higher levels, 6.5 mEq/L to 7 mEq/L, but the rate of change is more important than the numerical value.
 Patients with chronic hyperkalemia may be asymptomatic at increased levels, while patients with dramatic, acute potassium shifts may develop severe symptoms at lower ones.
 Infants have higher baseline levels than children and adults.

 Pseudohyperkalemia is quite common and represents a false elevation in measured potassium due to specimen collection, handling, or other causes.
 Hyperkalemia should always be confirmed before aggressive treatment in cases where the serum potassium is elevated without explanation.
 True hyperkalemia may be caused by increased potassium intake, transcellular movement of intracellular potassium into the extracellular space, and decreased renal excretion.
-The urgency of therapy depends on symptoms, serum levels and explanation for hyperkalemia.
+The urgency of therapy depends on symptoms, serum levels, and causes of hyperkalemia.

 The most common cause of hyperkalemia is pseudohyperkalemia, which is not reflective of the true serum potassium levels.
-Pseudohyperkalemia is most commonly due to hemolysis of the sample causing intracellular potassium to be measured in the serum.
-Hemolysis is more common when a syringe is used as compared to a vacuum device.
-The use of tourniquets and excessive fist-pumping during blood draw also increases the risk.
+Pseudohyperkalemia is most commonly due to hemolysis of the sample, causing intracellular potassium to be measured in the serum.
+Hemolysis is more common when a syringe is used than a vacuum device.
+Using tourniquets and excessive fist-pumping during the blood draw also increase the risk.
 Specimens drawn from patients with leukocytosis or thrombocytosis are also frequently associated with falsely elevated potassium concentrations.

 Increased Potassium Intake